 The Merrifield Suburban Center is generally located south of I-66, north of Woodburn Village, west of Holmes Run, and east of Long Branch Stream Valley and Prosperity Avenue.
 The Merrifield Suburban Center encompasses the Dunn Loring Merrifield Metrorail station.
 A portion of the Merrifield Suburban Center is located in the Vienna Planning District, Sector V1 and the Fairfax Planning District, Sector F2.
-There are two core areas for the Merrifield Suburban Center, with one focusing development at/near the transit station and the other core area, located north of Luther Jackson Intermediate School, planned to evolve into a "town center," with the two core areas to be linked by a new "Main Street.""
+There are two core areas for the Merrifield Suburban Center or area, located north of Luther Jackson Intermediate School, planned to evolve into a "town center," with the two core areas to be linked by a new "Main Street.""